Return to top

 pie dough in a mixing bowl

-Let The Crust Chill: Cover the puff pastry dough in plastic wrap and let it rest in the fridge for 1 hour.
+Shape And Chill Dough: Form the dough into a disc shape, wrap it in plastic wrap, and let it rest in the fridge for 1 hour.

 dough on a cutting board

-Sauté The Veggies: Heat the oil over medium heat in a large skillet, and sauté the onions and garlic until they’re translucent.
-Add the mushrooms and potatoes, sautéing for a few more minutes.
-Add the dried herbs.
+Sauté The Veggies: While the dough is chilling, heat 3 tablespoons of oil in a large skillet.
+Sauté the onion and garlic until they become translucent.
+Add the mushrooms and potatoes to the pan and sauté for another 3-4 minutes.
+Stir in the dried herbs.

 veggies sauteeing in a pan

-Add The Frozen Veggies: Add the frozen mixed vegetables and spinach to the saucepan and cook until heated through and softened.
+Cook Frozen Vegetables: Add the frozen vegetables and spinach to the saucepan and cook until they have softened.

 meatless pot pie filling in a pan